What is a living will?

 Once you’ve completed a living will, the NCI suggests you store it in a safe location that is easy to get to for a trusted family member or friend.
 You might also want to provide an additional copy to your doctor or health care team.
 Finally, consider keeping a card in your wallet that describes the existence and location of your living will or other advance directives.

 It’s important to note that a living will doesn’t legally allow you to choose someone else to make medical decisions for you.
 That’s where a durable power of attorney comes in.

-A durable power of attorney allows you to choose a loved one to make medical decisions on your behalf if you’re incapacitated, according National Caregivers Library (NCL).
+A durable power of attorney allows you to choose a loved one to make medical decisions on your behalf if you’re incapacitated, according National Institute on Aging (NIA).
 According to the National Institute on Aging, a durable power of attorney document can include the following types of decisions:

 - Which medical treatments should be used or not used (such as treatments for acute or chronic conditions, life support or resuscitation and end-of-life care)

 - Money-management decisions, including managing investments and retirement accounts